 When Anchorage hosted the Garden Writers Association of America convention in 1995, Lowenfels took the GWAA members to Bean’s Café to learn about the Plant A Row For Bean’s Café program.
 The Garden Writers Association of America liked the idea, and it became the national Plant A Row For The Hungry campaign (also known as Plant A Row or PAR).
 In 2002, the Garden Writers Association Foundation (now Garden Communicators International) was created as a national 501(c)(3) nonprofit to manage the Plant A Row For The Hungry program.

-“I am not surprised by the growth of PAR,” Lowenfels wrote in an e-mail to the Sitka Local Foods Network.
+“I am not surprised by the growth of PAR,” Lowenfels wrote in a 2010 e-mail to the Sitka Local Foods Network.
 “It is now in all 50 states and across Canada and there are thousands of variations of the original program — from prison gardens for the hungry to botanical gardens donating their produce from public display gardens.
 This is because gardeners always share information and extra food, so the idea was a natural.”

 “We have supplied something in the vicinity of enough food for 50 million meals,” Lowenfels wrote in his e-mail.
 “Gardeners can solve this hunger problem without the government.
 And we don’t need a tea party to do it!
 Or chemicals, I might add, as author of a book on organic gardening!”
 Lowenfels is the author of Teaming With Microbes, written with Wayne Lewis.
 He released a second book, Teaming With Nutrients, as a follow-up to his first book, and in 2017 released a third book, Teaming With Fungi, as a second follow-up book.